pdfcpu/pdfcpu/create/create_general.md

 You enable your guides using the global `guides` flag.

 ## Getting Started
-We start out by creating a simple page using A6 in landscape mode.
+We start out by creating a simple page using A6 in landscape mode.<br>
+A page has a single content region per default.<br>
 We use the predefined coordinate system with its origin in the lower left corner of the content box and add a single text box positioned at (50/40) using 24 point Helvetica:

 <p align="center">